wermos/advent-of-code/README.md

 The format for the solutions is very straightforward: Each program is named `dayX_partY.ext`, where, like before, `X` is the day number, `Y` is the part number (so either `1` or `2`), and `.ext` is the usual source file extension used for that program.

-So, since I'm doing all the [2015 problems](https://adventofcode.com/2015) in Java, `.ext` is `.java`.
+So, since I'm doing all the [2015 problems](https://adventofcode.com/2015) in Java, `.ext` is `.java` in the `2015/` directory.
 On the other hand, since [2023](https://adventofcode.com/2023) is in Python, `.ext` for 2023 is `.py`.

+#### Underscores as Filename Delimiters

 The repo originally used hyphens as delimiters between the different parts of the program file names.
-I had to change the 2023 program file names to underscores, because hyphens were being interpreted as minus signs by the Python Interpreter, and this was preventing me from importing
+I had to change the 2023 program file names to underscores, because hyphens were being interpreted as minus signs by the Python Interpreter, and this was preventing me from importing other source files as modules.
+For example, if I wanted to use the Part 1 scaffolding for Part 2, I was unable to do so.

+For this reason, I changed all the filename delimiters to underscores over the [course](https://github.com/wermos/advent-of-code/commit/c2c1a665f577e1d8ec5516d3b67ac351c58ce41b) [of](https://github.com/wermos/advent-of-code/commit/152855e6d0cc3a2a39dea5f4431453a8ee8509e8) [four](https://github.com/wermos/advent-of-code/commit/874866a578a31422a96faf7d50c85723307e16b4) [commits](https://github.com/wermos/advent-of-code/commit/adbb58772390c8fe9b2bc42e9512da871a233db1).

+[At the time of writing](https://github.com/wermos/advent-of-code/tree/869dcace4cc25d09ca49dcb1b9ab36a981b039d0), Part 1 code was used in the Part 2 solution for [Day 2](https://github.com/wermos/advent-of-code/blob/869dcace4cc25d09ca49dcb1b9ab36a981b039d0/2023/day2_part2.py#L1) and [Day 6](https://github.com/wermos/advent-of-code/blob/869dcace4cc25d09ca49dcb1b9ab36a981b039d0/2023/day6_part2.py#L5) of 2023.

-Here is what the repo structure looks like, [at the time of writing](https://github.com/wermos/advent-of-code/tree/adbb58772390c8fe9b2bc42e9512da871a233db1):
+Here is what the repo structure looks like, [at the time of writing](https://github.com/wermos/advent-of-code/tree/5be1a79b2c7ebe7b17b2a07c2df2fa7382ebac12):

 ```html
 advent-of-code/